WesleyChoi/eXamine/README.md

 5. You're all set!
 You can run UI.py to begin!

 ## Additional Notes
-This project was created for nwHacks 2021 (Jan 9-10), by Wesley Choi, Raymond Liu, Justin Chan, and Jessi Nguyen.
+This project was created for nwHacks 2021 (Jan 9-10), by Wesley Choi, Raymond Liu and Justin Chan.
 Please reach out if you have any questions, and please credit us if you fork the project!
 Feel free to read our DevPost at https://devpost.com/submit-to/11451-nwhacks-2021/start/submissions/191506-examine to read all about our process.